 Fermenting the batter

+You can ferment the batter in a warm place.
 In normal or warm climate regions, you can ferment on the countertop.
-It can take anywhere from 8 hours to overnight to ferment the batter depending on the outside temperature.
+It can take anywhere from 8 hours to overnight to ferment the batter, depending on the outside temperature.

-If you have an instant pot, you can use the “Yogurt” mode to ferment the batter.
+If you have an Instant Pot, you can use the “Yogurt” mode to ferment the batter.

-It is important to use a glass lid, and not the instant pot lid as sometimes the batter can overflow and lock the lid.
+It is important to use a glass lid, and not the Instant Pot lid, as sometimes the batter can overflow and lock the lid.

 Idli Dosa Batter in instant pot covered with a glass lid

-It would be frothy on the top, and airy with some bubbles.
+It would be frothy on the top and airy with some bubbles.

 Perfectly fermented idli batter in the instant pot

-Fermenting the batter in oven
+Fermenting the batter in the oven

-If you don’t have an instant pot, you can ferment the batter in the oven.
+If you don’t have an Instant Pot, you can ferment the batter in the oven.
 I usually just turn on the oven light, which gives the batter enough warmth to ferment.
 Place the pot covered with a lid just below the oven light.
 Leave it overnight or for 10 hours in the oven to ferment the batter.

 After 10 hours, the batter should have risen well.
 If it has not risen enough, leave for a couple of more hours.